Chana sundal prepared with kabuli chana or white chana (chickpeas) is a healthy dish as well as prepared during Ganesh chaturthi festival.

 Have less time on hand, forgot to soak?

-You can add ¼ tsp of cooking soda and pressure cook for 10 whistles in medium flame.
+You can add ¼ teaspoon of cooking soda and pressure cook for 10 whistles in medium flame.
 Cooking soda helps softening the legume and gives soft cooked chickpeas.

 What is the difference between white chana and black/ brown?